arangodb/docs/3.11/graphs-general-graphs-management.md

 {% endarangoshexample %}
 {% include arangoshexample.html id=examplevar script=script result=result %}

-If the collections of *from* and *to* are not defined in an edge definition of the graph, the edge will not be stored.
+If the collections of `from` and `to` are not defined in an edge definition of the graph, the edge is not stored.

 {% arangoshexample examplevar="examplevar" script="script" result="result" %}
     @startDocuBlockInline generalGraphEdgeCollectionSave2